PlaidWeb/publ-site/content/blog/20180502 that was embarrassing.md

 So, presumably this means that any Flask app that's using an unpinned version of Flask-Cache is going to break as soon as they update their dependencies.
 Oops.

-Word on the street is that Flask-Cache is basically abandoned anyway so for now I've switched to flask_caching, which is being actively maintained.
+Word on the street is that Flask-Cache is basically abandoned anyway so for now I've switched to flask_caching.